ajhepple/milligram/readme.md

 ## Why it's awesome?

+Millistrap is a fork of the [Milligram](http://github.com/milligram/milligram) project that supports RTL text direction.
 Millistrap provides a minimal setup of styles for a fast and clean starting point.
 Just it! **Only 2kb gzipped!** It's not about a UI framework.
 Specially designed for better performance and higher productivity with fewer properties to reset resulting in cleaner code.
 Hope you enjoy!

 ## Download